Find answers to frequently asked questions about the Peabody Institute admissions process.

 Can I transfer credits to Peabody?

 Transfer credits are accepted in liberal arts subjects and evaluated by our Office of Academic Affairs if you choose to enroll.
 We cannot guarantee that we will accept transfer credits.
 We do not accept transfer credits for Music Theory.
-Placement for Music Theory classes is held over the summer prior to the start of classes.
+Placement for Music Theory classes is proctored over the summer prior to the start of classes.

 Back to Top